 The people are incredible, it’s beautiful, there are so many fun things to do, and the Mexican food is so good. 👌

-And based off of my experiences, the advice I’ve been given by my friends in Mexico, and a bit of research, I decided to write a foodie Mexico guide.
+So based on my experiences, the advice I’ve been given by my friends in Mexico, and a bit of research, I decided to write a Mexican foodie guide for you.

 I want you to be able to have the best experience possible when it comes to trying the best food in Mexico.